placeholder

 • Calculate your total gain

-Total gain is the value when you sold the property minus the value when you inherited it, minus all additional costs spent on the property, including any renovations or improvements.
+The total gain is the value you sold the property for minus the value when you inherited it, minus all additional costs spent on the property, including legal fees.
+You also qualify for relief on enhancements such as adding an extension or conservatory.

 Total gain = (value of property when sold - value of property when inherited) - additional costs